vidalab/dtab-user-guide/source/includes/_sheet.md

 # Sheet

-A Dtab spreadsheet or sheet is basically a spreadsheet that allows users to write javascripts and apply them to target cells or ranges.
+A NxSheet spreadsheet or sheet is basically a spreadsheet that allows users to write javascripts and apply them to target cells or ranges.
 It has two (2) most important sections upon opening a sheet:

 * Grid - sheet cell data.